-- 9.7.1.
-The City of Cape Town envisages establishing a research unit which will lead a process to standardise event impact assessments for all events hosted in the City of Cape Town. - 9.7.2.
-Event organisers are encouraged to assist this process by providing to the City of Cape Town event impact information for their respective events.
+- 10.7.1.
+The City envisages establishing a research unit which will lead a process to standardise event impact assessments for all events hosted in the City. - 10.7.2.
+Event organisers are encouraged to assist this process by providing to the City event impact information for their respective events.